dfeyer/tx_expose/README.rst

      </record>
    </records>

-Currently you can include property from a 1:1 relation by setting path to "group.name", to have:
+You can also include property from a 1:1 relation by setting path to "group.name", to have:

 Example::